This easy technique can "flip the off switch" on anxiety

 By Dr. Amber Hayden, DO

-But I’ve got a secret weapon against anxiety.
+But I’ve also got a secret weapon against anxiety, and it really helps.
 Since we all get anxious at times about something, you should know that my anti-anxiety trick is something everyone has with them at all times of the day, 24/7: it’s your breathing.